What Is The Scale Of The Drawing

 • Q: How do I determine the scale of a drawing if it's not explicitly stated?

 A: Look for known dimensions or reference points that can help you calculate the scale.
-For example, if you know the width of a standard doorway, you can use that to determine the scale of an architectural plan.
+To give you an idea, if you know the width of a standard doorway, you can use that to determine the scale of an architectural plan.

 • Q: What is a scale ruler, and how is it used?